brainstormforce/wp-spectra/readme.txt

 = 2.0.13 - Monday, 26th SEPTEMBER 2022 =
 * Fix: Form - Backward Compatibility Stylings Issue on the editor.
-* Fix: Review Schema - Star ratings does not reflect on the frontend same as editor when multiple review block used.
+* Fix: Review Schema - Star ratings do not reflect on the frontend like the editor when multiple review blocks are used.
-* Fix: Review Schema - Stars appear left in editor and right on frontend issue when clicked.
+* Fix: Review Schema - Stars appear left in the editor and right on the frontend when clicked.

 = 2.0.12 - FRIDAY, 16th SEPTEMBER 2022 =
 * Improvement: How to block - Option to disable step links.